 As if that wasn’t enough, according to its students, ULaw Chester has a “lovely campus” and “great, friendly and supportive staff”.
-Though it is worth mentioning that the campus is moving in September 2018 into the city centre.
+Though it is worth mentioning that the campus is moving in the summer of 2021.

 The teaching on the Chester campus scores pretty well: “Some teachers were better than others but overall very decent,” one student tells us.
 The class sizes are relatively speaking much smaller than at other centres, so there’s more focus on the students and it doesn’t feel as impersonal as some of the larger LPC providers.